 Ranger tours are offered between Memorial Day and Labor Day on Thursdays through Sundays.
-There is a limit to the number of people per tour, so please check out our calendar for availability and call 530-260-0537 to reserve your spot on any of the summer tours.
+There is a limit to the number of people per tour, so please check our calendar for availability.
+Call 530-260-0537 to reserve your spot on a tour.

-Large groups and/or groups wanting a tour other than Thursday through Sunday for the Segregation Center or Camp Tulelake must submit their request at least two weeks in advance.
+Large groups and groups who want a tour outside normal hours must submit their request at least two weeks in advance.

 Tule Lake Segregation Center

-Tours of the Tule Lake Segregation Center, which include stops at the jail and other areas of significance, begin at the Tule Lake National Monument Visitor Center at 10:00 AM and 1:00 PM and last approximately 2 hours.
+Summer tours of the Tule Lake Segregation Center include stops at the jail and other areas of significance.
+Begin at the Tule Lake National Monument Visitor Center.

 Tours of Camp Tulelake are currently on hold due to preservation efforts.
 The original Civilian Conservation Corps Camp buildings can be seen from the entrance gate of the camp.

 We also offer a self-guided audio tour of the Tulelake Museum through the NPS APP.